sydneysegal/final/README.md

 1. Use StudentData.csv in Google Sheets
 2.

-### From the 2000 to 2015 school years, were more California kindergartners exempt from vaccinations in public or private schools?
-What percentage of private school kindergartners were exempt based on beliefs vs. medical reasons?
+### Between the 2000 and 2015 school years, were more California kindergartners exempt from vaccinations in public or private schools?
+What percentage of kindergartners in each school type were exempt based on beliefs vs. medical reasons?
 1. Use StudentData.csv in Google Sheets
 2. Click in the upper left corner of the sheet, go to the "Data" tab, click "Pivot table," then click "CREATE" to create a pivot table from the *entire* data set
 3. Add "schoolType" to the "Rows" section of the pivot table settings and select "ascending order"
-4. Add "n," "nPBE," and "nPME" to the "Values" section of the pivot table settings, making sure that they are being summarized by "SUM"
+4. Add "n," "nPBE," and "nPME" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
 5. Create a new sheet by pressing the "+" button in the bottom left of the Google Sheets program
 6. Copy and paste all of the white cells from the pivot table into this new sheet, leaving room for new headers
 7. Write the titles for the old headers in the new sheet (school type, n, nPBE, nPME)